pavitraag/ALL_INDIA_HACKATHON_GSSOC/README.md

 	- Computer-Aided Dispatch (CAD) Systems: The CCTV system can interface with CAD systems used by the police to receive and manage emergency calls and incidents.
 	- Geographic Information Systems (GIS): Integrating with GIS platforms allows for mapping and visualization of crime locations and optimal route planning for police dispatch.
 7. **Data Storage and Management:** The CCTV system requires storage infrastructure to store the captured video footage for review and potential evidence.
 This can involve on-site or cloud-based storage solutions, depending on the scale and requirements of the system.

-**Tech Stack:**

-1.**TensorFlow**: Deep learning framework used for building and training neural network models.

-2.**OpenCV**: Library employed for video processing tasks such as frame extraction and augmentation.

-3.**Imageio**: Utilized for reading and writing video files.

-4.**Imgaug**: Library for image augmentation techniques used to enhance model robustness.

-5.**NumPy**: Fundamental library for numerical computing, utilized for handling image data.

-6.**Scikit-learn**: Employed for data preprocessing tasks such as train-test splitting and stratified sampling.

-7.**Keras**: High-level neural networks API used for building and training deep learning models.

-8.**Matplotlib**: Library used for data visualization, including plotting training/validation curves.

-9.**MobileNetV2**: Pre-trained convolutional neural network architecture used as a base model for feature extraction.

-10.**TPU Strategy**: Tensor Processing Unit (TPU) strategy used for distributed training when available, enhancing training speed and efficiency.

-11.**Seaborn**: Python visualization library based on matplotlib used for creating visually appealing statistical graphics, including heatmaps.